Emulsifiers in skincare

 Emulsifiers have been found to be higher irritants than fragrance or preservatives because they are proving to cause a modification of the stratum corneum multilamellar lipid structure.
 Despite this, their use is largely unregulated and is considered an easy and inexpensive way of combining the oil and water phases of an emulsion.
 Note that cost is the prime directive.

-Skin barrier defense
+Skin barrier defence

 The lasting emulsifying capacity of the emulsifiers penetrated into the skin causes an increased transport of skin-own protective substances such as the multilamellar lipids out of the skin especially when the skin comes in contact with water.
 This is called the ‘wash out’ effect.